What Happens When a Church’s First Email Gets It Wrong

 Research from the Lewis Center for Church Leadership shows that most churches fail to follow up at all.
 Of the 24% who do send something, many send a generic newsletter or an immediate ask for money or membership.
 Neither of those feels like a welcome.

-Trust in churches is at a long time low, therefore, the way we approach new visitors can be a make or break.
+Trust in churches is at a all-time low; therefore, the way we approach new visitors can be a make-or-break.
 Asking for commitment too soon signals that you care more about growing your organization than you care about the person standing in your lobby.

 What First-Time Guests Need From Your Church